nathanemyers-dev/ai-computational-memory/white-paper/supervised-persistence-contract.md

 Every operation is subject to governance review, auditability requirements, and compliance validation.

 **State Formation Prevention**
-The contract enforces the rule that computational memory cannot form advisory-state.
+The contract enforces the rule that computational memory cannot form advisory state.
 Any operation that would create advisory exposure is rejected automatically.

 The supervised persistence contract ensures that continuity is governed, predictable, and compliant across all environments.